 We've all taken field trips to museums as kids and, sure, seeing the size of a T-Rex was impressive, but you found out that museum tours can get kind of depressing.
 A million bones and a lot of personal belongings of people who have long since died don't exactly scream happy.

 There has to be some way to spice these things up a bit.
 Maybe throw in a live concert or bar, since we're now grown ups, and how about a cool place to eat while surrounded by the memorabilia from your favorite rock band or singer?
 Now that sounds like a place we could spend a few hours without feeling like we just stepped out of a wake.

-The Hard Rock Café has been paying homage to music since it opened its doors in 1971 and since that time it has expanded worldwide including the Hard Rock Hotel located off the Strip.
-But the iconic brand was missing a presence on the Strip until 2009 when it opened a cafe near the Showcase Mall.
+The Hard Rock Café has been paying homage to music since it opened its doors in 1971 and since that time it has expanded worldwide including the 42,000-square-foot Hard Rock Cafe on the Strip near the Showcase Mall.

-And while Hard Rock may be known for the more than 70,000 memorabilia items it has worldwide, the Strip location has given fans a venue for concerts, a nightclub complete with DJ-spun music and a patio that overlooks the nearby Monte Carlo and New York-New York.
+Besides memorabilia like Liberace's blinged-out jacket and a gold-plated microphone that Frank Sinatra used, the Hard Rock Cafe on the Strip boasts a venue for concerts, a bar/lounge complete with DJ-spun music and a patio that overlooks the nearby Monte Carlo and New York-New York.

 While you're on a trip down music memory lane and you don't see what you're looking for, stop by one of the interactive touch screens.
-On the 72-square- foot screens you can see that Beatles metal lunch box you wanted as a kid and a Guns 'N Roses drum set among other things.
-But unlike those boring field trips, this is one museum you don't want to leave.
+On the 72-square-foot screens you can see that Beatles metal lunch box you wanted as a kid and a Guns 'N Roses drum set, among other things.
+Unlike those boring field trips, this is one museum you don't want to leave.